-Since the Treaty of Rome (1957), every citizen of a Member State of the European Union (EU) is free to practise a profession, provide services or set up a business in any other Member State.
+Since the Treaty of Rome (1957), every citizen of a Member State of the European Union (EU) is free to practice a profession, provide services or set up a business in any other Member State.
 It can be a problem that a qualification recognized in one country is not always automatically recognized in the other country.
 The EU-directive 2005/36/EC is aimed at making certain professions more accessible in other EU and EEA countries.

 In the Netherlands we do not have many regulated professions.
 Therefore we have regulated study programmes.
 A person who has completed a regulated study programme on mbo-qualification level 3 or 4 should be treated the same as someone who has qualified for a regulated profession.